What Does Homeland Security Do?

-“Homeland security professionals are protecting all of us on a large scale,” says Jack McDevitt, faculty director for Northeastern’s Master of Arts in Homeland Security program and professor in Northeastern’s School of Criminology and Criminal Justice.
-“They are immersed in critical, lifesaving work.”
+“Homeland security professionals are protecting all of us on a large scale,” says Jack McDevitt, faculty in Northeastern’s Master of Arts in Security and Intelligence Studies program and professor in Northeastern’s School of Criminology and Criminal Justice.
+“They are immersed in critical, life-saving work.”

 Where Do Homeland Security Professionals Work?

 Unsurprisingly, the Department of Homeland Security (DHS)—created to promote homeland security and coordinate efforts among other government agencies and private industry—is one of the largest employers of homeland security professionals.
 With multiple locations in and around Washington, D.C. and throughout the country, the DHS employs approximately 240,000 professionals, making it the third-largest department in the U.S. government.
 Yet earning a degree in homeland security can offer incredible leadership opportunities beyond the department.

 “It may come as a surprise to hear, but for every one homeland security job within the government there are three in private industry,” explainsMcDevitt.
 “Most global companies have security and international investigation units working to protect against piracy, money laundering, and other crimes that could harm their business and/or their employees.”

 In addition to the DHS, common homeland security employers include: